mschubert/pepitope/README.md

 * Check the quality of the transduced target cells
 * Check the quality of the co-culture screens

-More information can be found in the [*QC* vignette 🔗](https://mschubert.github.io/pepitope/articles/qc.html)
+More information can be found in the [*Quality Control* vignette 🔗](https://mschubert.github.io/pepitope/articles/qc.html)

 <details><summary><b>Code example</b></summary>